Can I open a CD for my child?

 UTMAs provide a host of tax benefits to the child receiving the money, but there are some restrictions to be aware of.

-If you have two children, that means you can give $15,000 to each without penalty.
-If you’re married, the limit doubles.
+If you have two children, you can gift $15,000 to each without penalty.
+If you’re married, this limit doubles.

-As of now, you may give up to $5,600,000 in gifts in excess of the annual limit, tax-free, during your lifetime.
-This limit also applies to your estate.
+Currently, the lifetime exemption allows you to give up to $5,600,000 in gifts beyond the annual limit, tax-free.
+This exemption also applies to your estate.

 Not a concern for most people